-With SD_d , four encrypted indexes $OLDEST_i$, $OLDER_i$, OLD_i , and NEW_i are maintained for each $i=0,\ldots,\log N-1$ (as it is shown in Figure 3).
+With SD_d , four encrypted indexes $OLDEST_i$, $OLDER_i$, OLD_i , and NEW_i are maintained for each $i = 0, ..., \log N - 1$.
 Each of the "old" indexes is either empty or contains exactly 2^i items.
-Moreover, if $OLDEST_i$ is empty then so is $OLDER_i$, and if $OLDER_i$ is empty then so is $OLDER_i$, and if $OLDER_i$ is either empty or a partially built index.
+Moreover, if $OLDEST_i$ is empty then so is $OLDER_i$, and if $OLDER_i$ is empty then so is OLD_i .
+The fourth data structure NEW_i is either empty or a partially built index.
 The setup process of NEW_i is executed over 2^i updates.
 In this manner, we guarantee that each entry is stored in exactly one of the "old" encrypted index (across all sizes).
-Hence, the search protocol (Figure 4) is almost unchanged-the server just needs to search in at most three indexes per size.
+Hence, the search protocol (Figure 2) is almost unchanged-the server just needs to search in at most three indexes per size.

-Where SD_d strongly deviates from the amortized construction SD_a is during updates (Figure 4).
-Recall that we are using

-PiBas (Figure 12) but we are storing triplets of the form (w,id,del).
-The update algorithm passes through all sizes i from largest to smallest and moves one element from the set of indexes of level i-1 to the set of indexes of level i.
-For each level, if both OLDEST{i-1} , OLDER{i-1} are non-empty, this implies that within the next 2^i updates an index of size 2^i needs to have been fully rebuilt-else we would run out of space at level i-1!
-Therefore, one step of PiBas.Setup needs to be executed during each of these 2^i updates, moving one entry (w,id,op) from $\mathsf{OLDEST}{i-1} \cup \mathsf{OLDER}{i-1}$ into NEW_i .
+Where SD_d strongly deviates from the amortized construction SD_a is during updates (Figure 2).
+Recall that we are using PiBas (Figure 9) but we are storing triplets of the form (w, id, del).
+The update algorithm passes through all sizes i from largest to smallest and moves one element from the set of indexes of size i - 1 to the set of indexes of size i.
+For each size, if both $OLDEST{i-1}$, $OLDER{i-1}$ are non-empty, this implies that within the next 2^i updates an index of size 2^i needs to have been fully rebuilt-else we would run out of space at level i - 1!
+Therefore, one step of PiBas.Setup needs to be executed during each of these 2^i updates, moving one entry (w, id, op) from $OLDEST{i-1} \cup OLDER{i-1}$ into NEW_i .
 Moreover, to preserve forward privacy we must guarantee that this step does not reveal any information to the server.
 We explain how we achieve this next.

-The EDB encrypted index of each PiBas instance con-

-tains one map T the keys and values of which are computed with the PiBas.Map function.
+The EDB encrypted index of each PiBas instance contains one map T the keys and values of which are computed with the PiBas.Map function.
 For each of the 2^i updates, the client retrieves from the server and decrypts one entry from the maps T corresponding to $OLDEST{i-1}$ and $OLDER{i-1}$, sequentially from beginning to end, i.e., treating the maps as arrays (the position of the next entry to retrieve can be computed efficiently based only on the current global update counter).
 The Map algorithm takes as input K, w, id, op, cwhere K is a key for PiBas freshly chosen every time the client starts rebuilding NEW_i, w, id, op are read from the retrieved entry, and c is a counter that counts how many times w has already appeared in the NEW_i index.
 Unfortunately, ccannot be stored locally in an efficient manner.
-In order to retrieve it, we deploy one oblivious map OMAP_i for each size 2^i that maps w to c.
-At every step, the client queries the corresponding $OMAP_i$, uses the retrieved c to run Map, increments it, and stores it back to the same OMAP_i.
+In order to retrieve it, we deploy one oblivious map $OMAP_i$ for each size 2^i that maps w to c.
+At every step, the client queries the corresponding $OMAP_i$, uses the retrieved c to run Map, increments it, and stores it back to the same $OMAP_i$.